-Just as with humans, aging brings about some less-than-desirable changes in the way a senior cat’s body works.
-It also ushers in certain diseases that are not seen in young cats.
-Vomiting can be symptoms of these diseases.
+A senior cat throwing up could mean a number of things, as aging often brings about some less-than-desirable changes in the way a senior cat’s body works.
+Age also ushers in certain diseases that are not seen in young kittens—and an older cat throwing up can be symptoms of such illnesses.

 The most common cause of vomiting in older cats (cats 11 years old and up) is chronic small intestinal disease.
 This disease is due to two primary causes: